-Covid 19 coronavirus: 'Civil disobedience' says Brian Tamaki as worshippers flock to Destiny Church service
+Covid 19 coronavirus: Destiny Church service 'civil disobedience' Brian Tamaki says

 He said he was moving into "civil disobedience" and the church had been oppressed by only allowing 10 people to gather.

-Destiny had obeyed all Ministry of Health requirements up till now, he said.
+Destiny had obeyed all Ministry of Health requirements until now, he said.

 He claimed the level 2 rules showed the church was an obstacle to the current Government.